cryostatio/cryostat-agent/README.md

 - [ ] `cryostat.agent.callback.port` [`int`]: An override for the port portion of the `cryostat.agent.callback` URL.
 - [ ] `rht.insights.java.opt-out` [`boolean`]: for the Red Hat build of Cryostat, set this to true to disable data collection for Red Hat Insights.
 Defaults to `false`.
 Red Hat Insights data collection is always disabled for community builds of Cryostat.
 - [ ] `rht.insights.java.debug` [`boolean`]: for the Red Hat build of Cryostat, set this to true to enable debug logging for the Red Hat Insights Java Agent.
 Defaults to `false`.
 Red Hat Insights data collection is always disabled for community builds of Cryostat.
-- [ ] `cryostat.agent.tls.enabled` [`boolean`]: Specify wether the agent should use TLS by default, expecting the base URI to be an https connection with a certificate it trusts.
-Defaults to `true`.
-Should only be disabled for testing/prototyping purposes.

 These properties can be set by JVM system properties or by environment variables.
 For example, the property `cryostat.agent.baseuri` can be set using `-Dcryostat.agent.baseuri=https://mycryostat.example.com:1234/` or